WLB-IT/crossref/README.md

 After installation, the plugin will set up a settings form for the registration agency.
 The form can be found under "distribution":
 ![image](https://github.com/user-attachments/assets/ac468b5f-bc21-4d6a-b7af-cb7bdab6599a)

-Please enter your crossref credentials for the deposit via HTTP.
+Please enter your Crossref credentials for the deposit via HTTP.

-Under DOIs you can now export XMLs (if multiple XMLs are ticket, they will be packaged into a tar.gz.) and deposit to crossref.
+Under DOIs you can now export XMLs (if multiple XMLs are ticket, they will be packaged into a tar.gz.) and deposit to Crossref.

 ### Monographs and Chapters
 The XMLs are constructed according to the following resources: